bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 ## Set Up Storage for RethinkDB Data

 Below are some things to consider when setting up storage for the RethinkDB data.
-The appendices have a [section with concrete examples](../appendices/example-rethinkdb-storage-setups.html).
+The Appendices have a [section with concrete examples](../appendices/example-rethinkdb-storage-setups.html).

 We suggest you set up a separate storage "device" (partition, RAID array, or logical volume) to store the RethinkDB data.
 Here are some questions to ask: